Introduction

 Our climate is changing.
 While overall rainfall may decrease, storms are becoming more intense when they do occur.
 Australian flood modelling guidelines now include climate change scenarios.

 Across Victoria, councils are working with Melbourne Water to update flood models that predict where stormwater flooding might occur as part of Melbourne Water's Greater Melbourne Flood Information Program.
-These new models project conditions to the year 2100, based on the expected impacts of climate change on rainfall patterns.
+These models project conditions to the year 2100, based on the expected impacts of climate change on rainfall patterns.
+For more information on flooding in Moonee Valley, please visit Melbourne Water’s Let’s Talk page.

 In Moonee Valley, a draft stormwater flood map was released for community consultation in 2022.
-Since then, new data has become available, and the model is being updated.
-Once Melbourne Water approves the updated model, revised maps will be released for further community feedback.
+Since then, new data has become available, and the model is being updated by Melbourne Water.
+Once approved, Melbourne Water will release revised maps for community feedback.

 What is stormwater flooding?